Zemlyane

-Biography
+History

 Zemlyane was formed in 1968 by students of Leningrad Radiopolytechnical College.
 In 1978 Zemlyane stopped performing on stage for several months for reasons of reorganization and rest.

 Their former administrator Andrey Bolshev and drummer of rock band April, Vladimir Kiselev (ru), decided to take advantage of this situation.
 They put together totally different musicians passing them off as real Zemlyane.
 Protests from the original Zemlyane rock band were completely ignored.
 The accession of the Soviet Union to the Universal Copyright Convention, which became effective on 27 May was formal and no one dared to sue for copyright violation or infringement.
 Thus, in 1979 two groups of musicians performed under the same name: Zemlyane led by Myasnikov (keyboards) and Zemlyane promoted by Kiselev and Bolshev.

 In 1987, Zemlyane opened for Uriah Heep at the Olympic Stadium in Moscow.

 The band went on hiatus by the beginning of the next decade, but was revived by Sergey Skachkov in 1994 with a relatively new lineup.
 A copyright dispute between Skachkov and Kiselev arose when Kiselev (as producer) created a band of young musicians, unrelated to old Zemlyane, which used Zemlyane's name and performed its old hits.
 The dispute was eventually settled in 2009 in favor of Skachkov.

 In 2015, Zemlyane supported annexation of Crimea and gave a concert in Sevastopol, which was annexed by Russia.
 The band supported the 2022 Russian invasion of Ukraine, and the Presidential Administration of Russia put the band on the list of singers who were recommended to be invited to state-sponsored events.

 Guitarist Sergey Kolchin died on 15 June 2023, at the age of 45.